tuankhoin/server-system-learning/README.md

 Here, I will just note down on problems upon learning Ansible that I have approached and solved using external search outside the document.
 Treat this as a troubleshooting checklist for beginners to save you time.

+**Try this:** Write an Ansible playbook that installs Docker Engine to the remote machines.
+Ad-hoc instructions can be found [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+If you don't know anything during the process, searching them on the internet is relatively easy.
+Trust me!

 Problem type | Why? | Solution
 --- | --- | ---
 `host1 UNREACHABLE!` | By default, the system will use the username `root` while your username is not `root`. | [ansible_user](#edit) or add `--become-user <username>` flag to the command